-As to a more specific major life activity, this Court finds that there can be none in which plaintiff has demonstrated an impairment.
-This Court does not find that Ms. Singh is substantially limited by an impairment even as to the specific activity of multiple choice test-taking.
-Rather, many reasons might explain why she has done relatively poorly on extremely time-limited tests.
-Perhaps she feels undue pressure that makes it difficult to concentrate on complex concepts.
-Perhaps she finds herself unable to pay attention to detail and avoid making errors in marking her answer sheet.
-Perhaps her involvement in extra-curricular activities prevented her from dedicating sufficient time and energy to her studies.
-Perhaps she does not study well, and simply does not know the material, but is better able to conceal that fact in other
+Assuming that plaintiff's test-taking limitation is genuine, there are many reasons aside from plaintiff's impairment that might explain why plaintiff has done relatively poorly on extremely time-limited tests.
+Perhaps she feels undue pressure that makes it difficult to concentrate on complex concepts.6 Perhaps she finds herself unable to pay attention to detail and avoid making errors in marking her answer sheet.
+Perhaps her involvement in extra-curricular activities prevented her from dedicating sufficient time and energy to her studies.7 Perhaps she does not study well,8 and simply does not know the material, but is better able to conceal that fact in other testing formats.
+Ms. Singh even testified that she learned how to get partial credit for books that she had not read by simply repeating things she had learned in the class discussion.

-&lt;sup>4 Such anxiety would not be surprising, given plaintiff's strong desire to be a medical doctor and her relative unfamiliarity with timed multiple-choice tests.
+6 Such anxiety would not be surprising, given plaintiff's strong desire to be a medical doctor and her relative unfamiliarity with timed multiple-choice tests.
 Since she claims to have avoided such tests throughout college and to some extent high school, she may lack practice with them relative to her peers.
 One's performance on tests certainly requires skills and practice typically gained by familiarity with the test format itself.
 Similarly, students may have difficulty adjusting to the practice in medical school of being assessed for an entire term of material by one test lasting a few hours.
 Although courts must review schools' compliance with the law requiring them to make accommodations for students with disabilities, the format in which the school chooses to assess its students is well within the school's discretion.
 Indeed, certain testing formats may be chosen for their value in evaluating students not only on substantive grasp of the material, but also on their ability to perform well under pressure.

-&lt;sup>5 The record is replete with testimony of Ms. Singh's extracurricular involvement and the number of people who suggested that she curtail or eliminate those activities in light of her academic difficulties.
+7 The record is replete with testimony of Ms. Singh's extracurricular involvement and the number of people who suggested that she curtail or eliminate those activities in light of her academic difficulties.
 (Trial Tr.
 11/21/05 at 86-88, 110-11, 123; Trial Tr.
 11/22/05 at 177-78, 200; Trial Tr.
 11/23/05 at 346, 360-63, 368-69, 400, 465-66.)

-&lt;sup>6 As noted supra, plaintiff admits that she listened to and sang along to music while studying.
+8 As noted supra, plaintiff admits that she listened to and sang along to music while studying.
 Studying with such distractions might well cause one to perform poorly on a test of one's knowledge of the material.
 Also, it would not be surprising if study practices that were sufficient to carry plaintiff through less competitive environments (such as high school and college as compared to medical school) failed to carry plaintiff through the rigors of medical school.